The Lifeboat Station Project is an 8 year art project funded by my supporters and print sales.

 As a thank you for the help I receive, I donate two prints to each station that I visit:

-- Print No.1 of the Coxswain / Helm portrait
+- Print No.1/50 of the ALB Coxswain / ILB Helms portrait

-In addition, I offer a 20% print discount to RNLI personnel (see below).
+In addition, I offer a 20% print discount to RNLI crew and their families who’d like to make other purchases in the shop (see below).

 There’s been an incredible amount of media attention too.
 I’ve put together a page of highlights here:

 MISSION 20, MARCH / APRIL 2020: PROPOSED ITINERARY